 On September 5, 1922, Sarah Winchester died at the age of 82 from a congestive heart failure.
-Her death was a shock for family members and friends of Sarah Winchester as it was not known if she was suffering from any pre-existing heart conditions or has inherited heart diseases from her family.
+Her sudden death was a shock for her family members and friends as she was not known to be suffering from any pre-existing heart conditions, or has any inherited heart diseases.

 Where is Sarah Winchester Buried?

-Sarah Winchester’s death was quiet and unexpected, for her small circle of family members and friends who mourned for her passing did not expect her to suffer and die in such a way.
+Sarah Winchester’s death was quiet and unexpected, for her small circle of family members and friends did not expect her to suffer and die in such a way.
 That said, her death have impacted thousands of lives who were blessed by her charitable act

 As the Winchester house (formerly known as Llanada Villa) was excluded from the will, it was sold in a public auction for a price of $135,000.
 The house was later leased to John and Mayme Brown, who eventually bought the house and converted it into a museum.
 Since then, the house has become a popular tourist attraction in San Jose, with many visiting the house in hopes of catching a glimpse of the spirit of Sarah Winchester.